What is STS?

 Science, Technology and Society (STS) is a field interested in the nature of science and its place in society.
 Check below for more information about STS and what a degree in it entails!

-Science, Technology and Society (STS) is an interdisciplinary field that asks such questions as:
+Science, Technology and Society (STS) is an interdisciplinary field that asks questions such as: